d-cullen/beautiful-jekyll/_posts/2017-09-11-first-post.md

 us.map <- us.map[!us.map$STATEFP %in% c("81", "84", "86", "87", "89", "71", "76",
                                         "95", "79"),]
 ```
+I use the `gCentroid` function in the `rgeos` package to find the centroid of every county in the shapefile.

 ```R
 # get the centroids and then convert them to a SpatialPointsDataFrame